ESSAYS · CROSS-CUTTING ANALYSES

 A partial list, restricted to claim-pairs that appear in the same publications and from the same speakers, often within the same paragraph:

-Each pair, taken alone, is a stable internal contradiction.
-The taxonomic point is that the collapse happens at the moment of measurement: the observer asks the question, and the wave-function resolves to whichever pole is unfavourable to the observer's challenge.
+With that qualification, the taxonomic point holds: the collapse happens at the moment of measurement.
+The observer asks the question, and the wave-function resolves to whichever pole is unfavourable to the observer's challenge.
 Then the observer leaves, the wave-function reopens, and the next observer encounters the other pole.

 Why this works

 The mechanism has a name in twentieth-century political theory: strategic ambiguity.
-The doctrine — explicit in the dialectical materialist tradition, implicit in the Frankfurt School's immanent critique — holds that the goal of political rhetoric is not the propagation of true propositions but the achievement of political ends, and that a position that can occupy contradictory shapes as needed is operationally stronger than one that cannot.
+The doctrine — traceable in the dialectical materialist tradition, and associated with the Frankfurt School's immanent critique — holds that the goal of political rhetoric is not the propagation of true propositions but the achievement of political ends, and that a position that can occupy contradictory shapes as needed is operationally stronger than one that cannot.

-The Vedic tradition has a parallel: maya — the principle of illusion via duality, the world's tendency to show the seeker different faces depending on which side of the seeker is doing the looking.
+The Vedic tradition has a parallel: maya — in the Advaita Vedanta reading, the power that makes the non-dual substrate appear as a multiplicity, the world's tendency to show the seeker different faces depending on which side of the seeker is doing the looking.
 The classical recommendation is to look past the maya to the stable substrate.
 The strategic-ambiguity discourse inverts this: the goal is not to dispel the duality but to weaponise it.

 The result is a position with two features:

-This is the same epistemic shape Karl Popper identified in psychoanalytic and Marxist discourse half a century ago.
+This is the same epistemic shape Karl Popper identified in psychoanalytic and Marxist discourse over six decades ago (his Conjectures and Refutations, 1963, is the canonical treatment — PDF, errorstatistics.com).
 The shape is older than feminism and survives in many other political and ideological positions; it is named here because it is currently the most consequential carrier of the pattern at the level of mass culture.

 What this does to engagement